Declan446/Boot_Locker/README.md

 * Someone who loves football and wants access to the lastest boots.
 * Someone who wants a new pair of football boots but doesnt know what pair they want.
 * A football manager looking for boots for his team.
-* Parents looking for reasonable priced boots for their kids.
+* Parents looking for reasonable priced boots for their teenager.
 * A football club looking for boots with the same colours of their team.

 **Users Stories**